 - Blind Stitch Foot – make blind hems (where the stitch doesn’t show on the outside)

 - Monogramming Foot – use with the machine’s decorative stitches.
-This is not a monogramming machine, though, so you will not be able to add letters.
+This is not a monogramming machine, though, so you cannot add letters.

-If you want additional presser feet, you can purchase any universal low-shank presser feet.
-I have a set of 42 universal presser feet that I picked up for less than 25$ on Amazon that I regularly use with my machine!
+You can purchase any universal low-shank presser feet if you want additional presser feet.
+I have a set of 42 universal presser feet that I picked up on Amazon that I regularly use with my machine!

 What are the perks of a computerized sewing machine?